tbedford/Website-Test/README.md

 ## TODO

-[*] Add dates to articles and use CSS to highlight them (ISO-8601) YYYY-MM-DD~~ [ ] Simple Atom feed generator class
+[*] Add dates to articles and use CSS to highlight them (ISO-8601) YYYY-MM-DD~~ [ ] Change scripts so it's easier to do one file at a time [ ] Simple Atom feed generator
-[ ] Simple RSS feed generator class
 [ ] Page from CSV
 [ ] Page from database (MySQL)
 [ ] Page from text